There are approximately 3000 sailors in the position of Navy Cryptologic Technician-Collection (CTR).

 Database Administrators

-You will want a bachelor’s degree to qualify for this position, so it is ideal to position yourself towards earning this degree with the multiple opportunities available in the service.
+You will need a bachelor’s degree to qualify for this position, so it is ideal to position yourself toward earning this degree with the multiple opportunities available in the service.

-This position is growing at nine percent, which is much faster than average.
+This position is growing at 8%, which is faster than average.

 Also, you will be responsible for security measures for informational systems.